 Andrew works closely with emergency management organisations, agencies, government departments, and communities with a focus on building and maintaining strong relationships and capability across the broader emergency services sector.

 Advocating for people and communities will always be a priority for Andrew.
 He believes everyone has valued perspectives and a positive contribution to make.
-He is committed to listening and learning so our emergency services sector and communities can work together to stay.
+He is committed to listening and learning so our emergency services sector and communities can work together to stay safe.